 Harris: What always comes back to me is a memory of travelling along the N2 as a kid, and to pass the time my dad would make up a fantastic story each trip.
 I was engrossed every time, and almost every single story he told us is still with me today.
 They weren't epics and he's never even written them down, but they impacted my imagination so much.
 Those moments are when I first began to understand the power of storytelling.

-seven by B. D. Harris
+Children's Books by B. D. Harris